Iuryck/Yahoo_finance_scraper/README.md

 **Functions the same way Load_Bovespa does, but instead of looking for the IBOVESPA stocks, it receives a CSV file with a list of stocks, then iterates through all of them and grabs the detailed data.
 The CSV file can have any data but the list with the stocks MUST be the second column (index + stocks column).
-For now, it´s just how the code works, sorry if i´m not THE all mighty dev.
+For now, it´s just how the code works.
 Feel free to suggest changes for this.**

 ### Usage: